ugroh/markdown/README.md

 Your first Markdown document
 ----------------------------

-Using a text editor, create a text document named `workdir/document.tex` with the following content:
+Using a text editor, create an empty directory named `workdir/`.
+In it, create a text document named `workdir/document.tex` with the following content:

 ``` latex
 \documentclass{book}